Halesowen: Geography and administration

-Halesowen was a detached part of the county of Shropshire but was incorporated into Worcestershire in 1844 by the Counties (Detached Parts) Act.
+Halesowen was a detached part of the county of Shropshire but was incorporated into Worcestershire by the Counties (Detached Parts) Act 1844.
 Since the local government reorganisation of 1974 it has formed a part of the West Midlands Metropolitan county and Conurbation, in the Dudley Metropolitan Borough, which it joined at the same time as neighbouring Stourbridge, which had also been in Worcestershire until that point.

 Halesowen borders the Birmingham suburbs of Quinton and Bartley Green to the east.
 To the south is Romsley and Worcestershire, to the north is Cradley Heath and to the west is Stourbridge.

 Although predominantly urban or suburban in character, Halesowen borders on green belt land with excellent access to the countryside, for example the Clent Hills.
 It has extensive road links including Junction 3 of the M5 motorway, which allow easy commuting to Birmingham, other areas of the Black County or nationwide.
-The centre of Birmingham is approximately 30 minutes away by car and reachable by the number 9 bus.
+The centre of Birmingham is approximately 30 minutes away by car and reachable by the number 9 or X10 buses, which are run by National Express West Midlands.

-The centre of Halesowen is home to a Norman church, a football ground (where non-league Halesowen Town play) and Halesowen College which was founded in 1939.
+The centre of Halesowen is home to a Norman church, a football ground (where non-league Halesowen Town play) and Halesowen College which was founded in 1966 and with origins dating back to the opening of Halesowen Technical School in 1939.

 Most of the housing stock in Halesowen is privately owned and was built in the 30 years which followed the end of the Second World War, although some parts of the town are still made up of Victorian and Edwardian terraced houses.
-The town centre was almost completely rebuilt during the 1960s and 1970s.
+The town centre was extensively rebuilt during the 1960s and 1970s.

 Suburbs

-In 1974, Dudley Metropolitan Borough Council identified six historical suburbs within Halesowen, which they signed accordingly with a series of gateway signs.
+In 1974, Dudley Metropolitan Borough Council identified six historical suburbs within Halesowen, which they signed accordingly with a series of gateway signs, some of which were still there as recently as the early 2000s.
 In addition to the town centre, these are listed below.
 A separate sign for Illey was added many years later.